garthmortensen/timeseries-compute/docs/source/api.rst

 API Documentation
 =================

-This section provides example usage of the main methods and classes in the Generalized Timeseries project.
+This section provides example usage of the main methods and classes in the Timeseries Compute project.

 Data Generator
 ==============